JacksonBailey/wheel/README.md

 As a whole this repository is licensed under [AGPL-3.0-or-later][agpl].
 Each individual subproject may have different licenses.
 As an example, the collections project uses [LGPL-3.0-or-later][lgpl].
+See the `LICENSE` (and `LICENSE.LESSER` if present) file(s) for details.
+These should also be included in jar files built by this project.

 [agpl]: https://www.gnu.org/licenses/agpl-3.0.txt

 [lgpl]: https://www.gnu.org/licenses/lgpl-3.0.txt

 Development guide